MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/implementation/deploy/deploy-platform-infra.md

 |----------------------|------|----------------------|
 | Deploy-vNET | Custom Policy | 'YourCompanyName' MG |

-Once the virtual network is created the two Active Directory Domain Controllers can be created in the VNet following your company's procedures.
+Once the virtual network is created the two Active Directory Domain Controllers can be created in the virtual network following your company's procedures.

-__Non-VWAN based North Star implementation__
+__nonVWAN-based enterprise-scale implementation__

-1. In a regional hub VNet, deploy two Active Directory Domain Controllers following your company's procedures
+1. In a regional hub virtual network, deploy two Active Directory Domain Controllers following your company's procedures
-2. Repeat process for each regional hub VNet
+2. Repeat process for each regional hub virtual network

 ## Deployment of assignments